 Minimum Landscaped Area: The RSF zone looks to LPDC Chapter 15.82 for landscaping minimums.
-Within LPDC Section 15.82.010, the code states that landscaping requirements for the entire partition only apply to development subject to site plan review.
+Within LPDC Section 15.82.010, the code states that landscaping requirements only apply to development subject to site plan review.
 Criteria will be addressed upon development.
-Staff note that landscape standards will apply to the 4' planting screen easement and will be discussed within this review for Section 15.92.010.